pinglab-intern/Cardio-NER-BioBERT/README.md

 ### Fine Tuning
-- Fine tuning with BioNLP data will be conducted
+- Fine tuning with BioNLP data will be conducted with BioNLP data to identify 74 biomedical entities from CVD documents.

 ### Application
 The recognized named entities will be used to create a knowledgegraph for CVD documents.
 It will help to conduct